 Depending on the diagnosis, surgical procedures can vary:

-But the surgical procedure is based on the way you the patient wants to go, the diagnosis, general health, and what the spine surgeon recommends.
+But the surgical procedure is based on the way the patient wants to go, the diagnosis, general health, and what the spine surgeon recommends.

 The surgeon will explain the recommended procedure to you clearly.

 Most of the time the preferred approach is anterior or from the front interbody fusion.